ppy/osu-wiki/wiki/Ranking_Criteria/en.md

   - **...lower than 3:30**, the lowest difficulty of each included game mode cannot be harder than a Normal.
   - **...between 3:30 and 4:15**, the lowest difficulty of each included game mode cannot be harder than a Hard.
   - **...between 4:15 and 5:00**, the lowest difficulty of each included game mode cannot be harder than an Insane.
-  - **Difficulties below the highest difficulty can combine [break times](/wiki/Beatmap/Break) with [drain time](/wiki/Beatmap/Drain_time) to meet the above thresholds.** The highest difficulty can combine up to 30 seconds worth of break times with drain time instead.
-These do not apply to difficulties with less than 30 seconds of drain time.
+  - **[Break times](/wiki/Beatmap/Break) may be combined with [drain time](/wiki/Beatmap/Drain_time) to meet the above thresholds.** For the highest difficulty, this is limited to at most 30 seconds of break time.
+This does not apply to difficulties with less than 30 seconds of drain time.
   - **osu!mania beatmaps are bound by a different set of drain time thresholds and other spread rules defined in the [osu!mania ranking criteria](/wiki/Ranking_Criteria/osu!mania).**
 - **Difficulty names in a beatmap must be clearly progressive and accurately indicating of their respective difficulties, excluding:**
   - The highest difficulty of each game mode.